UTSA-ICS/sid-server/doc/source/configuration.rst

 ..
 NOTE::

-    We're providing the default OS_TOKEN and OS_URL values from ``keystone.conf`` to connect to the Keystone service.
+    We're providing the default OS_TOKEN and OS_URL values from ``sidserver.conf`` to connect to the Keystone service.
 If you changed those values, or deployed Keystone to a different endpoint, you will need to change the provided command accordingly.

 Initializing Keystone
 =====================

-``keystone-manage`` is designed to execute commands that cannot be administered through the normal REST API.
+``sidserver-manage`` is designed to execute commands that cannot be administered through the normal REST API.
 At the moment, the following calls are supported:

 * ``db_sync``: Sync the database.